 The survey found that more than half of those businesses will be available to outside buyers, with the others being handed over to family members or wound down.

-The good news for sellers is that there are many potential buyers out there, the survey indicates.
-Indeed, 19% of entrepreneurs said they intend to make an acquisition in the next five years—either to complement the business they already own or as a replacement for one they have sold.
+The good news for sellers is that there are many potential buyers out there.
+According to the survey, 19% of entrepreneurs said they intend to make an acquisition in the next five years—either to complement the business they already own or as a replacement for one they have sold.

 Owners of larger companies are even more likely to want to buy a business, with 44% of owners of companies with 20 or more employees looking to make an acquisition.